psychotimmy/PascalBigIntegers/README.md

   - Modified karatsuba multiplication algorithm implemented
   - lt, gt, eq and ne functions simplified as they are mostly string comparisons
-  - add/sub/fastdiv/karatsuba functions check to see if standard integers can be used for calculations instead of always using the big integer algorithms
+  - add/sub/fastdiv/karatsuba/multiply/divide/isqrt functions check to see if standard integers can be used for calculations instead of always using big integer algorithms
-  - Inlined all internal functions (e.g zapzeros, nines complement) to improve speed at the cost of slight downgrades of code readability and maintainability
+  - Inlined all internal functions (e.g zapzeros, nines complement) to improve speed at the cost of slight downgrades in code readability and maintainability

 The library supports the use of positive and negative integers.
 Using a unary minus in front of a BigInt means that only MAXLEN-1 digits are available.